urbit/docs/tutorials/hoon/egg-timer.md

 `~&` is the debugging printf rune.
 Here we're using it to output a message.
 We could, however, modify this line of code to do any other computation we would want to happen when `++wait` gets called.

 Finally, we need to produce our `move`.
 Here the effect is simply `[~ +>.$]`, since we have no `move` to make and we are not changing the state of our app.
-We just use the door without changing its sample.
+We just pass forward our door with the battery and payload unchanged, which corresponds to no change in state.